-As with every aspect of our health, diet has a massive impact on egg quality and fertility.
+As with every aspect of our health, we can’t ignore the role that food choices can play on egg quality and fertility as a whole.

-Whether you’re just getting started with trying to conceive, or you’ve been trying for a while, this post is designed to simplify and demystify the whole process of boosting fertility through food.
+So, whether you’re just getting started with trying to conceive, or you’ve been trying for a while, this article is going to give you some practical tips for supporting your body on your fertility journey.

-By the end of this article, you will have an understanding of:
+By the end of this article, you will have a better understanding of:

 NOTE: for the full list of research papers and other resources that were used to put together this post, see the “References” section at the end of this article.